-- A SARI patient will be considered as vaccinated against influenza with any vaccine as part of the current influenza vaccination campaign if he/she has received one dose of the influenza vaccine ≥14 days before SARI symptom onset. - A SARI patient will be considered as unvaccinated if he/she did not receive influenza vaccine as part of the current influenza vaccination campaign or if he/she was vaccinated after onset of symptoms.
-(Anyone vaccinated <14 days before SARI symptom onset will be excluded from the primary analysis).
+- A SARI patient will be considered as vaccinated against influenza with any vaccine as part of the current influenza vaccination campaign if they received one dose of the influenza vaccine ≥14 days before SARI symptom onset. - A SARI patient will be considered as unvaccinated if they did not receive an influenza vaccine as part of the current influenza vaccination campaign or if they were vaccinated after onset of symptoms.
+(Anyone vaccinated 1-13 days before SARI symptom onset will be excluded from the primary analysis).